ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### HPRC Graph: Running all at once

 The new (as of v2.5.0) `cactus-pangenome` interface can create the pangenome from the seqfile created above in one command.
-To run locally (recommended 64 cores, 512Gb RAM, 3Tb disk in current directory):
+To run locally (recommended 64 cores, 512Gb RAM, 3Tb disk in current directory -- the below command runs on a SLURM cluster):
 ```
-mkdir -p work
-cactus-pangenome ./js hprc-${VERSION}-mc.seqfile --outDir ./hprc-${VERSION} --outName hprc-${VERSION}-mc-grch38 --gbz --giraffe --vcf --chrom-vg --maxCores 64 --indexCores 32 --mapCores 8 --alignCores 16 --workDir work
+cactus-pangenome ./js hprc-${VERSION}-mc.seqfile --outDir ./hprc-${VERSION} --outName hprc-${VERSION}-mc-grch38 --gbz --giraffe --vcf --chrom-vg --maxCores 64 --indexCores 32 --mapCores 8 --alignCores 16 --batchSystem slurm
 ```

 To run on a Mesos cluster on AWS (initialized as described [here](./running-in-aws.md), the command is the same as above except buckets (defined in variables above) are specified for the `jobstore` and `outDir`, and a few Toil options are provided to select instance types: